 - BUILD a Sustainable Multimodal Transportation System: Different businesses have different shipping needs, so it is important that the region have access to all forms of goods movement.
 Additionally, safety, security and resilience call for different modes of shipping to be readily available to ensure efficient movement in the face of disaster.

-- SUPPORT Economic Development: A robust multimodal freight system allows businesses to easily receive materials and deliver finished products and enables consumers to have easy access to these products.
+- SUPPORT Economic Development: A robust system allows businesses to easily receive materials and deliver finished products and enables consumers to have easy access to these products.

-- ENHANCE Quality of Life: Moving freight, mainly by truck, creates high amounts of pollutants that cause ground-level ozone creation and drive global warming.
+- ENHANCE Quality of Life: Moving freight, mainly by truck, creates high amounts of pollutants.
 Reducing pollutants creates healthier communities.

-Contact: For more information, contact Freight Planner Lawrence Hall by email or by phone at (216) 241-2414 x 308.
+Questions?/Comments?
+Contact: Freight Planner Lawrence Hall by email or by phone at (216) 241-2414 x 308.
 Click the link for additional Freight Planning Publications and Studies.